AdeelCyber/AdeelCyber/README.md

 ## Get in Touch

-Feel free to reach out to me for collaboration, ideas, or just to say hello!
+Available for collaboration, ideas, or just to say hello!
 I'm always open to interesting discussions and new opportunities.

 Happy coding! 👨‍💻🚀

 Feel free to reach out to me via email or phone.
-I'm always excited to collaborate and connect with fellow developers and cybersecurity enthusiasts.
+I'm always excited to collaborate and connect with fellow developers driven by passion.

 Let's connect and create amazing things together!